 What does this mean for the customer journey?

 Companies may prioritize their campaigns and investments across channels – but that alone is not enough to delight customers.
 The key to success lies in a holistic approach.
 To do this, stakeholders need to understand the customer journey in detail.

 For example, a customer hears about a new solution in an exchange with his peers (i.e., offline), finds out about it on comparison portals on his smartphone, and then buys the product via the provider’s website (online) or the app.
 In between, he may use the hotline or a chatbot.
 Maybe the customer gives his feedback on social media afterwards …

 Therefore, companies need to know the relevance of their touchpoints.
 Where are the make or break points?
 Which touchpoints have the highest brand perception?
-Where might the customer re-enter if he has broken off his journey?
+Where might the customer re-enter if he has churned?
 Does he complete his transaction off- or online?
 How does the customer feel about his journey?
 With knowledge of customer feedback, user behavior, and transactional data, stakeholders can take the right actions at all relevant touchpoints to trigger and support purchase decisions.
 You don’t always get feedback directly related to the touchpoint.
 Therefore, it makes sense to cluster feedback by categories and topics and to establish a relationship to the touchpoint.

-Action management is the key to success
+Actions management is the key to success